-9. Inhale as you slide the body up, but retain the right leg backwards.
+9. Inhale as you slide the body up, but retain the right leg backward.

 10. Start the way up in the same position as when you went down.
 Exhale.

-11. Inhale and stretch the arms and body backwards.
+11. Inhale and stretch the arms and body backward.

 12. Exhale, take the starting position and repeat the exercise again.

 Remember – practice makes perfect

 Do you want to learn more about fascia?